Chief Wiggum

 is a character from the animated television series The Simpsons, voiced by Hank Azaria.
 He is the chief of police in the show's setting of Springfield, and is the father of Ralph Wiggum and the husband of Sarah Wiggum.

 Gluttonous, irresponsible, and immature, Wiggum is often too lazy, cowardly, and corrupt to bother fighting crime.
 His more responsible subordinate officers Eddie and Lou play the straight men to his shenanigans.

 Character development

 His surname "Wiggum" is Matt Groening's mother's maiden name and her parents were Norwegian immigrants.
 As "a conscious pun", Wiggum was designed to look like a pig.
 Hank Azaria first based his voice for Wiggum on David Brinkley, but it was too slow and he switched it to an Edward G. Robinson impression.
-The first use of his first name being Clancy was in "Homer's Barbershop Quartet", but in the script for "The Telltale Head" his name was Abner Wiggum.
+The first mention of his first name being Clancy was in "Homer's Barbershop Quartet", but in the script for "The Telltale Head" his name was Abner Wiggum.